 It was also shown (29) that objectifying and dehumanising was linked to TPN activation, indicating that people make cognitive choices when thinking about others.
 This can be seen in everyday work situations, where employees can be seen, or feel to be perceived, as simply a job description or a payroll number.
 The DMN and TPN can work together, at least partially, but generally ineffectively, in an attempt to blend, say, empathy and logical reasoning (30), being seen as insincere and manipulative.
 Clearly, it seems more effective and more authentic to switch between networks than to attempt to straddle both.
 Interestingly, there is also some evidence that the TPN is more closely linked to the sympathetic nervous system, while the DMN is linked more with the parasympathetic nervous system , suggesting that the TPN is more likely to activate defensive (avoidance) responses (31).
 From there it might be hypothesized that people who spend more time using their TPN are more likely to experience anxiety and reductions in cortical capacity – things that act to both increase emotional activation and work against their ability to function most effectively in that mode.

 In a practical sense, both networks are vital.
-Just as DMN thinking can have little focus or outcome, TPN thinking can also limit problem-solving based on synaptogenesis – for example, “sleeping on it” or intentionally not thinking about an answer, which reduces activity in a specific dead-ended synaptic pathway or loop, can allow individuals to suddenly perceive the answer they were looking for, illustrating the benefit of shifting between both networks.
+Just as DMN thinking can have little focus or outcome, TPN thinking can also limit problem-solving by getting stuck in repeated, narrow neural loops – for example, “sleeping on it” or intentionally not thinking about an answer, which reduces activity in a specific dead-ended synaptic pathway or loop, can allow individuals to suddenly perceive the answer they were looking for, illustrating the benefit of shifting between both networks.

 Other neurobiological concepts not explored here, such as left vs right processing dominance, often presented as specific vs general, or rational vs emotional bias; and neocortical versus limbic/reptilian brain regionality (a slightly outdated concept), linked with emotional/intuitive influence versus cognitive/rational influence (a highly relevant and influential concept that directly relates to processing speed and bias), are consistent with this type of socio-emotional versus task-focused distinction.
 Due to the brain’s continual search for consistency (17) (compatibility in neural processing) which sees these processes continually driven to reconciliation (with varying degrees of success), DMN vs TPN activation and deactivation can be more cleanly identified.